tlongers/doccydoc/sphinx/source/persons_extra.rst

 **Example of use**

-``Face and shoulders of Bosco Ntaganda, in military uniform with hat, tie and lapels, backed by two other men in combat fatigues armed with rifles.
-Taken at a news conference in January 2009.``
+"Face and shoulders of Bosco Ntaganda, in military uniform with hat, tie and lapels, backed by two other men in combat fatigues armed with rifles.
+Taken at a news conference in January 2009."

 **Spreadsheet column name**